Peter Scully: Criminal activities

-Peter Scully lived in the suburb of Narre Warren in Melbourne with his wife and two children prior to fleeing to Manila in the Philippines in 2011 before he could be charged with his involvement in a property scheme that cost investors over A$2.68 million.
-According to his own statement, he was sexually abused by a priest in Victoria when he grew up.
-Prior to leaving Melbourne, he operated an unlicensed online escort service which offered his Filipina girlfriend as a sex worker.
+Peter Scully lived in the suburb of Narre Warren in Melbourne with his wife and two children prior to fleeing to Manila in the Philippines in 2011, before he could be charged with his involvement in a property scheme that cost investors over A$2.68 million.
+According to his own statement, he was sexually abused by a Catholic priest in Victoria when he grew up.
+Prior to leaving Melbourne, he operated an unlicensed online escort service, which offered his Filipina partner as a sex worker.
+Scully ran a real estate scheme called "The Key Result" where low credit and low income earners who would not usually qualify for a home loan paid above-market rent for a home owned by an investor, with the expectation that they would acquire the title after five years.
+The Key Result scheme went into liquidation in 2005 owing $2.6m.
 An investigation by the Australian Securities & Investments Commission from 2009 found that Scully was involved in 117 fraud and deception offenses relating to real estate scams.

-Sexual abuse of children
+Child sex abuse

-From the island of Mindanao, Scully is alleged to have built up a lucrative international child sexual abuse ring that offered pay-per-view video streams of children being sexually abused and tortured on the dark web.
-Among the victims who had their ordeals recorded and sold over the Internet was a five-year-old who was raped and tortured by Scully and two female accomplices.
+From the island of Mindanao, Scully built up and headed a lucrative international child sexual abuse ring that offered pay-per-view video streams on the dark web of children being sexually abused and tortured.
+Among the victims who had their ordeals recorded and sold over the internet was a five-year-old who was raped and tortured by Scully and two female accomplices.

 Victims were procured by Scully with promises to impoverished parents of work or education, or were solicited by his two Filipina girlfriends, Carme Ann Alvarez and Liezyl Margallo Castaña, and other female acquaintances such as Maria Dorothea Chi y Chia.
 Both Alvarez and Margallo also abused children in Scully's videos.
+One example is in Daisy's Destruction that has been found being promoted on YouTube, showing an infant being hung upside down, tortured, and sexually abused, by an 18-year-old female.

 In 2016, prosecutors alleged that Scully and a girlfriend coaxed two teenage girls to come to Scully's house with the promise of food.
 Scully was alleged to have given the girls alcohol and forced them to perform sex acts between them, a scene the photographer filmed.
 The prosecutor alleged that when the girls tried to escape, Scully forced them to dig graves in the basement of the house and threatened that he would bury them there.
-After five days, the girls were released by the girlfriend, Carme Ann Alvarez, who began feeling remorse after coming home to see the two in pet collars and reported what had happened.
+After five days, the girls were released by Alvarez, who began feeling remorse after coming home to see the two in pet collars and reported what had happened.